-If you’re looking for a multi-functional cat tree that will keep your kitties entertained for hours, then the Frisco 59-inch Faux Fur Cat Tree & Condo is the one for you.
-This cat tree has multiple wide platforms, a large 15 x 15 inch hide, two built-in toys, and a soft hammock for lounging.
+If you’re looking for a multi-functional cat tree that will keep your kitties entertained for hours, then the Go Pet Club 72″ Premium Cat Tree is the one for you.
+This cat tree has multiple wide platforms, dual cat condos, built-in toys, and is suitable for small, medium, and large cats.
 It also comes with 10 sisal rope scratching posts at varying heights.

 This cat tree is suitable for both single and multi-cat households and is coated in luxurious, velvety material which is removable and machine washable.